v3io/iguazio_api_examples/taxi_streaming/README.md

     - Read data from the stream into a Spark DataFrame, in parallel to the data ingestion, using the Spark Streaming API and the platform's Spark-Streaming Integration API.

-    - Save the stream data &mdash; which includes the drivers' IDs, location, and ride status &mdash; to a NoSQL drivers-data table, using the platform's NoSQL Spark DataFrame.
+    - Save the stream data &mdash; which includes the drivers' IDs, location, and ride status &mdash; to a drivers-data table, using the platform's NoSQL Spark DataFrame.

     - Aggregate the driver-status data and save the information to a driver-status summary table that contains information about the current number of drivers in each status, using the platform's NoSQL Spark DataFrame.